In state and federal policy issues, we represent the interests of land trusts and work to advance conservation in Oregon.

 On an ongoing basis, COLT will respond proactively to significant legislative and administrative threats and opportunities that impact private lands conservation.

 We support the state's 100-year Water Vision and the role natural lands play in keeping water clean for people and wildlife.
 We urge the legislature to set aside the necessary resources to support the state’s water needs assessment, analysis and prioritization process in the next biennium.

-HB 5539 and HB 5540 provide funding for the Oregon Watershed Enhancement Board (OWEB) to protect and restore healthy watersheds and natural habitats for future generations.
+The Oregon Watershed Enhancement Board (OWEB) funding protects and restores healthy watersheds and natural habitats for future generations.
 We support the OWEB budget and grant program.

 The bipartisan Charitable Conservation Easement Program Integrity Act would halt the abuse of the enhanced conservation easement tax incentive by promoting conservation easement donations as a way for investors to make a fast profit.
 COLT hopes to recruit Oregon Delegation to co-sponsor.
 Learn More